Over eight decades of proven performance

-Airflex expanding clutches and brakes are the go-to solutions for braking and tensioning applications.
-Available in four different series spanning a range of sizes and features, you’ll find the perfect fit for construction equipment, marine winches, laundry machines and more.
+Airflex constricting clutches and brakes are the go-to solutions for heavy duty applications.
+Available in four different series spanning a range of sizes and features, you’ll find the perfect fit for grinding mills, marine propulsion, drill rigs, and much more.

 - Long life - Rugged tire-like constricting tube

 - Even wear - Force applied uniformly at optimum radius

 - Many options - Wide torque capacity range

 Four models excel at starting and stopping heavy-duty equipment in harsh conditions